The 500H Color They Should Have Made

 Right from the beginning of the Royal 500s, Zenith made their flagship set in Maroon (and of course Black).
-However, for some reason, when they introduced the 500H in 1961, they stopped.
+However, for some reason, when they introduced the 500H in 1961, they stopped making Maroon.
 Many of us collectors have wondered why?
-It made me curious to know what a 500H in Maroon would look like.

-So, I decided to do some experiments with less-than-perfect Ivory H’s.
+I became curious to know what a 500H in Maroon would look like.
+So I did some experiments with less-than-perfect Ivory H’s.
 Using regular fabric dye, I was able to produce a 500H in a deep Maroon color.
 The pictures are below.

 Then to take it a step further, I made a two-tone set similar to the two-tone Royal 500E that Zenith made some of just a couple of years earlier.